Reading: Recognizing Author's Tone, Purpose & Attitude: B2 Lesson 1: Identifying Author's Stance, Bias, and Underlying Assumptions

 • How does the author show BIAS through word choice?

-→ They use positive words for the current situation (sleepy, charming, rustic, family-run) and negative words for the proposed project (massive, sterile, concrete, overpriced, generic, enormous, destruction).
-This emotional language shows they are not neutral.
+They use positive words for the current situation (sleepy, charming, rustic) and negative, emotionally loaded words for the project (massive, sterile, overpriced, destruction).
+This shows they are not neutral.

 • What is the author's UNDERLYING ASSUMPTION?

-→ The author assumes that preserving the current "natural" and "rustic" charm is more valuable than the potential economic benefits of modernization.
-They believe this without needing to prove it; it's the foundation of their argument.
+The author assumes that preserving the current "natural" and "rustic" charm is more valuable than the potential economic benefits of modernization.
+This is the foundation of their argument.

-Read this short text, which argues from the opposite viewpoint.
+Read this short text, which argues from the other side.

 "It's time for Kampot to embrace the future.
 For too long, the riverfront has been undeveloped and, in some places, unsafe, with poor lighting and broken paths.
 A modern, clean promenade will create a wonderful, safe space for families to gather and will boost the local economy significantly.
 Critics who want to cling to an imagined past are holding back real progress for the people who live and work here."